gto76/best-songs/doc/README.md

 New Additions
 -------------
+idoli - kenozoik
+Nirvana - Lithium
 jazz
 its alright - elvis
-Velvet Underground - Pale Blue Eyes
-The Doors - Love Me Two Times
-The Prodigy - Smack My Bitch Up

 Joy Division - Atmosphere

-ixies - Here Comes Your Man
+pixies - Here Comes Your Man
 Hey - The Pixies
 pixies - where is my mind
 The Doors - Cars hiss